 When a noncancerous tumor such as a fibroadenoma of the breast is removed, it is often called an excisional breast biopsy, instead of a lumpectomy.

-If the breast cancer can be seen on imaging tests but the doctor cannot feel it when examining you, a wire localization will be done before the surgery.
+Sometimes, the health care provider cannot feel the lump when examining you.
+However, it can be seen on imaging results.
+In this case, a wire localization will be done before the surgery.

 - A radiologist will use a mammogram or ultrasound to place a needlewire (or needlewires) in or near the abnormal breast area.